k11n/konstellation/docs/guide/appyaml.md

+# App Manifest

-# App.yaml
+## App.yaml

-The main entry point, the app config is the single source of truth to how an app should be deployed.
+The main entry point, the app manifest is the single source of truth to how an app should be deployed.
 This section serves as a reference to the nitty gritty details of the app yaml.

 | Field         | Type            | Required | Description                    |
 |:------------- |:--------------- |:-------- |:------------------------------ |